anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 <hr>

-# Technical Solution 1: Data Engineering at Scale with Apache Spark
+# Technical Solution 1: Data Engineering at Scale with Managed Apache Spark on Google Cloud

 ## 1.0.
 About the lab